 © Stephanie Mercier

-The UVP conducts research on a semi-urban population of vervet monkeys at Simbithi eco-estate: a unique, eco-friendly residential community that co-exists harmoniously with wildlife and nature in Ballito.
+The UVP conducts research on a semi-urban population of vervet monkeys at Simbithi Eco-Estate: a unique, eco-friendly residential community that co-exists harmoniously with wildlife and nature in Ballito.

-Today urbanisation is not only the most common but also the most extreme form of environmental change for wildlife.
+Today, urbanisation is not only the most common but also the most extreme form of environmental change for wildlife.
 Whilst many species go extinct, we do not yet understand why some animals thrive in human altered environments.
 Renowned for their opportunistic diet and great behavioural flexibility, vervet monkeys adapt very well to fast-changing human-altered environments, such as residential and agricultural areas, where they often exploit human food sources.
 With increasing urbanisation, interactions between humans and vervets have intensified, creating problems for both parties.
-At the UVP, we are studying which behavioural traits are involved in, or affected by successful adaptation in vervet monkeys, in order to understand and predict the ongoing impacts of urbanisation on monkey populations.
-With our research we aim at better understanding how different environments affect both cognitive and behavioural development in primates.
+At the UVP, we are studying which behavioural traits are involved in, or affected by successful adaptations in vervet monkeys, in order to understand and predict the ongoing impacts of urbanisation on monkey populations.
+With our research, we aim at better understanding how different environments affect both cognitive and behavioural development in primates.

-Today urbanisation is not only the most common but also the most extreme form of environmental change for wildlife.
+Today, urbanisation is not only the most common but also the most extreme form of environmental change for wildlife.
 Whilst many species go extinct, we do not yet understand why some animals thrive in human altered environments.
 Renowned for their opportunistic diet and great behavioural flexibility, vervet monkeys adapt very well to fast-changing human-altered environments, such as residential and agricultural areas, where they often exploit human food sources.
 With increasing urbanisation, interactions between humans and vervets have intensified, creating problems for both parties.
-At the UVP, we are studying which behavioural traits are involved in, or affected by successful adaptation in vervet monkeys, in order to understand and predict the ongoing impacts of urbanisation on monkey populations.
-With our research we aim at better understanding how different environments affect both cognitive and behavioural development in primates.
+At the UVP, we are studying which behavioural traits are involved in, or affected by successful adaptations in vervet monkeys, in order to understand and predict the ongoing impacts of urbanisation on monkey populations.
+With our research, we aim at better understanding how different environments affect both cognitive and behavioural development in primates.

-By collaborating with the iNkawu Vervet Project, which lies within the same South African province of KwaZulu-Natal (Mawana Game Reserve), we can assess how urbanisation is changing the behavioural repertoires of vervet monkeys, presenting a new comparative model system to study cognitive flexibility under anthropogenic changes in the primate taxa.
+By collaborating with the iNkawu Vervet Project, which lies within the same South African province of KwaZulu-Natal (Mawana Game Reserve), we can assess how urbanisation is changing the behavioural repertoire of vervet monkeys, presenting a new comparative model system to study cognitive flexibility under anthropogenic changes in the primate taxa.
 To do so, we are using similar methods consisting of natural observations, field experiments and faecal samples for best possible systematic and empirical comparisons to be made.

 One of the main goals of UVP is to also collect specific data around human-vervet interactions to investigate the impact of urbanisation on the vervet monkeys' behaviour and cognition.
-Because our monkeys are sharing their habitat with the residents at the Simbithi Eco-Estate, this co-existence also provides us an excellent study situation to integrate a citizen science approach to the field of primate cognition.
+Because the monkeys are sharing their habitat with the residents at Simbithi Eco-Estate, this co-existence also provides us an excellent study situation to integrate a citizen science approach to the field of primate cognition.
 Since the start of UVP in November 2022, the residents at our study site are actively involved in our data collection (see citizen science below).

 One of the main goals of UVP is to also collect specific data around human-vervet interactions to investigate the impact of urbanisation on the vervet monkeys' behaviour and cognition.
-Because our monkeys are sharing their habitat with the residents at the Simbithi Eco-Estate, this co-existence also provides us an excellent study situation to integrate a citizen science approach to the field of primate cognition.
+Because the monkeys are sharing their habitat with the residents at Simbithi Eco-Estate, this co-existence also provides us an excellent study situation to integrate a citizen science approach to the field of primate cognition.
 Since the start of UVP in November 2022, the residents at our study site are actively involved in our data collection (see citizen science below).

 Ongoing projects